 On behalf of the Directors, we would like to thank all Gale employees for their hard work, dedication and commitment to the business and congratulate the whole team for the results which have been achieved this year.
 In all areas of the business the team has been challenged to focus on continuing to improve the way we operate and do business with our customers.
-Many positive changes have been implemented and will continue to be made as we look forward into the new financial year.
+Many improvements have been made during the year particularly in the area of manufacturing efficiency gains and waste reduction initiatives.